-Has Ladbrokes closed your account or stake limited you?
+Have Ladbrokes closed your account or stake limited you?
 Don’t be shocked, it’s a lot more common than you think.

 Millions of betting accounts are closed and restricted every single year by companies like Ladbrokes.
 They know what they’re doing isn’t fair, which is why so many people don’t find out about the restrictions and limitations until it’s happened to them.

-Why Do Ladbrokes Limit Winning Accounts?
+Why Does Ladbrokes Limit Winning Accounts?

-Yes, Ladbrokes are known for banning and limiting winning betting accounts.
+Ladbrokes are known for banning and limiting winning betting accounts.
 In the past, it was only a problem for the shrewdest gamblers.
 However, over the last decade, Ladbrokes and other large betting companies have drastically reduced the winning threshold.
-The use of technology helps to maximise their profit margins by stopping those who beat them dead in their tracks.

-Effectively this is a shadowban from Ladbrokes.
+Effectively this is a shadow ban from Ladbrokes.
 Sure you can still bet, but you can’t make any money from them.

 They know that limiting your maximum return like this means that winners will simply go away, leaving the mug gamblers to fill their pockets